Guest Teaching & Subbing at TCAPS

 I am New to Subbing at TCAPS

-- Sign-up and apply online for PCMI Services (WillSub).
-Complete the PCMI application process by submitting the required documents, appropriate forms, and reviewing the required training modules.
-[View step-by-step instructions on completing the PCMI applictions process.]
+- Sign-up and apply online for ESS Midwest, Inc. [formerly PCMI Services (WillSub)].
+Complete the ESS application process by submitting the required documents, appropriate forms, and reviewing the required training modules.
+[View step-by-step instructions on completing the ESS applications process.]

 - Pay the $45 fee for the Michigan substitute permit.
-A request for payment will be emailed to you after PCMI has applied for your permit during the application process.
+A request for payment will be emailed to you after ESS has applied for your permit during the application process.

-- For questions regarding the PCMI application process, please contact PCMI Services at 877.855.7264 or PCMICustomerService@pcmiservices.com.
+- For questions regarding the ESS application process, please contact ESS Midwest, Inc. at 877.855.7264 or PCMICustomerService@pcmiservices.com.

 I am a Retired Michigan and/or Retired TCAPS Teacher